nsupdate-info/nsupdate.info/docs/security.rst

 Make sure no unauthorized person gets that key or he/she will be able to update ANY record in the respective zone / nameserver directly (without going over nsupdate.info software / service).

+We support creating random update keys, so you don't need an extra tool for this.

 CSRF protection